sayik/sayik/README.md

   <img src="assets/email-send.svg" alt="Email icon" style="vertical-align: middle;"/>
 </a>

-## 🖥️ Technology and Social Good 🌟
+## 🖥️ My Journey with Technology 🌟

 Technology has always been a big part of my life, and I've always been fascinated by modern, innovative ideas.
 I believe creativity is the highest form of expression.
 This belief drives my journey into the world of technology.